Vintage Pyrex “Orange Fiesta” pattern casserole with fruit images on lid. 1971.

 47 ppm Bromine,

-Total content level for Lead (as measured by an XRF) in cookware is not regulated, but for reference point, toys for children are considered unsafe at 90 ppm lead and above.
+Total content level for Lead (as measured by an XRF) in cookware is not regulated, but for a reference point, toys for children are considered unsafe at 90 ppm Lead and above.

-Please share and browse the photo library (click on the #XRFTesting link above) of this site to see items I have personally tested that have tested both positive and negative for lead.
-To learn more about XRF Testing & the potential implications of lead in cookware click HERE and HERE.
+Please share and browse the photo library (click on the #XRFTesting link above) on this site to see items Lead Safe Mama, LLC has personally tested, which have tested both positive and negative for Lead.
+To learn more about XRF testing and the potential implications of Lead in cookware, click HERE and HERE.

 For some unleaded storage container options, click here!